Effects of Changes in Foreign Exchange Rates (IAS 21)

 As a general rule, exchange differences arising from the settlement or translation of a monetary asset are recognised in P/L (IAS 21.28).

 When non-monetary assets are measured at fair value (or revalued amount) in a foreign currency, exchange differences are treated similarly to gains or losses on remeasurement.
-That is, they can be recognised in other comprehensive income under circumstances specified by other IFRS standards (IAS 21.30-31).
+That is, they can be recognised in OCI under circumstances specified by other IFRS standards (IAS 21.30-31).

 Example: Recognition of exchange differences